 Field team members prepare their own breakfasts and pack lunches, but for supper we cook communally, with all team members taking turns to prepare the evening meal.
 Due to limited refrigeration/freezer space, communal food is vegetarian.

-Telephone and e-mail
+Telephone and messaging

 Members of the field team may receive visitors at Tsaobis, but volunteers should consult the Project prior to making arrangements as permission from relevant landowners needs to be sought.
 Care must be taken that visitors do not disrupt the field routine and all plans and arrangements for visitors must be confirmed with the Project Director prior to the visit.
 Unfortunately, accommodation for visitors cannot be guaranteed at the field site and it will not be possible for visitors to accompany the volunteers when working with the baboons.

-- arrange vaccinations (see below)
+- vaccinations (see below)

 We will organise the visa paperwork and travel insurance for the volunteer.
 In addition, where possible, we encourage volunteers to do a little background reading on baboons before coming to Tsaobis.
 In particular, Louise Barrett's "Baboons: Survivors of the African Continent" (BBC, 2000) is an excellent introduction to the world of baboons, while Robert Sapolsky's "A Primate Memoir" (Vintage, 2002) is a wonderful account of fieldwork with baboons.